thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 these are either video essays, experiments or playlists of videos

-- [one hit wonders (and their other songs)](https://youtu.be/bLjLnQl2GHg): a listing of some [one-hit wonders](https://en.wikipedia.org/wiki/One-hit_wonder), with a second song they recorded that's comparatively unknown.
+- [one hit wonders (and their other songs)](https://youtu.be/bLjLnQl2GHg): a listing of some [one-hit wonders](https://en.wikipedia.org/wiki/One-hit_wonder), normally in the US, with a second song they recorded that's popular in other countries.

 <h2 id="gamedev">game development</h2>